Quality Properties, Quality Tenants, Quality Standards

 If the Inland Revenue as not normally resident in the UK classes you, your managing agent, or any person receiving the rents on your behalf, will be responsible to the Inland Revenue for your Income Tax payments.
 They, therefore, need to withhold money each month at the ruling tax rate to meet your tax liability.
 You are still allowed to claim the allowances as outlined in (a) to (h) above.
 Please discuss this with a tax specialist if you have any further queries.

 4. Do we let our property furnished or unfurnished?

 The choice is yours as there is little difference in achievable rent.
 The current Housing Act (the successor of the old Rents Act) does not differentiate between furnished and unfurnished tenancies in cases of repossession.

 5. What about inventories?

 We thoroughly recommend that you do not let your home without an inventory being undertaken.
 We outsource our inventories to a company who have more than 20 years experience in the industry.
-The inventory at the commencement of the tenancy will be at your expense, however, at the end of the tenancy, we will ensure that the Check Out is paid for by your Tenants.
+Due to the Tenant Fees Act 2019 the inventory at the commencement and termination of the tenancy will be at your expense.

 A signed copy of the inventory will be kept on file (for managed properties) to be used upon checking the property on the termination of the tenancy and interim inspections.
 For Tenant Find only properties, Landlords will be sent a copy of the inventory.